gomezdn/calculator/README.md

 # calculator
- A calculator programmed in JavaScript, for The Odin Project curriculum.
+ A calculator programmed in JavaScript (CSS for styling), for The Odin Project curriculum.